hashicorp/hcl/hcl/hclsyntax/spec.md

-The second and third expressions must be of the same type or must be able to unify into a common type using the type unification rules defined in the zcl syntax-agnostic information model.
+The second and third expressions must be of the same type or must be able to unify into a common type using the type unification rules defined in the HCL syntax-agnostic information model.
 This unified type is the result type of the conditional, with both expressions converted as necessary to the unified type.